Understanding menorrhagia

 What are the treatments?

-“If the levels are low, we work towards increasing them.
-In cases of hypothyroidism, we may also do a thyroid profile and administer the necessary treatments,” she adds.

-The gynecologist points out how women with PCOS and PCOD can manage their conditions to a good extent by maintaining a good diet, getting ample sleep, and regularly exercising.
+The gynaecologist points out how women with PCOS and PCOD can manage their conditions to a good extent by maintaining a good diet, getting ample sleep, and regularly exercising.

 “Ladies, do not be afraid — if you notice symptoms, immediately consult your gynecologist, who will diagnose accordingly and help you,” advises Dr Padmavathi.